 - 1.1 The event is governed by the rules as defined in The Racing Rules of Sailing. - 2 CHANGES TO SAILING INSTRUCTIONS - 2.1 Ongoing changes to sailing instructions will be posted on the club website.
 Changes to sailing instructions that would affect the racing for a given scheduled fleet race day shall be posted no later than one hour prior to the schedule start time of the first race of that day on the official bulletin board in the LLSC pavilion. - 2.2 Oral changes to sailing instructions may not be made on the water.
 Changes that have been appropriately made in writing and properly posted may also be announced verbally on the water by the Race Committee. - 3 COMMUNICATIONS WITH COMPETITORS - 3.1 Notices to competitors will be posted on the official notice board located on the LLSC website. - 3.2 On the water, the race committee intends to monitor and communicate with competitors on VHF radio channel 69.
-The race committee may designate an alternate channel as needed. - 3.3 [DP] While racing, from the first warning signal until the end of the last race of the day, except in an emergency, a boat shall not make voice or data transmissions and shall not receive voice or data communication that is not available to all boats. - 4 CODE OF CONDUCT - 4.1 [DP] Competitors and support persons shall comply with reasonable requests from race officials. - 5 SIGNALS MADE ASHORE - 5.1 Signals made ashore will be displayed from the flagpole located on the main lawn of the LLSC Pavillion. - 5.2 When flag AP is displayed ashore, '1 minute' is replaced with 'not less than 45 minutes' in Race Signals AP. - 6 SCHEDULE OF RACES - 6.1 The racing schedule is posted on the website under "Event Calendar". - 6.2 The scheduled time of the warning signal for the first race each day is posted in the schedule of races on the LLSC website.
+The race committee may designate an alternate channel as needed. - 3.3 [DP] Voice and data transmission from a boat is restricted from the first warning signal until the end of the last race of the day.
+A boat shall not make voice or data transmissions and shall not receive voice or data communication that is not available to all boats, except in an emergency or as required by a rule. - 4 CODE OF CONDUCT - 4.1 [DP] Competitors and support persons shall comply with reasonable requests from race officials. - 5 SIGNALS MADE ASHORE - 5.1 Signals made ashore will be displayed from the flagpole located on the main lawn of the LLSC Pavilion. - 5.2 When flag AP is displayed ashore, '1 minute' is replaced with 'not less than 45 minutes' in Race Signals AP. - 6 SCHEDULE OF RACES - 6.1 The racing schedule is posted on the website under "Event Calendar".

+- 6.2 The scheduled time of the warning signal for the first race each day is posted in the schedule of races on the LLSC website.

-7 CLASS FLAGS
+- 7 CLASS FLAGS

 - 7.1 Class flags will be described on a board displayed from the stern of the race committee barge prior to the warning signal of the first race of the day.

 - 8 COURSES

 - 8.1 Courses may be: